-We derived the following unaudited condensed combined pro forma financial data from Yellow's audited consolidated financial statements for the year ended December 31, 2002, Roadway's audited consolidated financial statements for the year ended December 31, 2002, Yellow's unaudited consolidated financial statements for the six months ended June 30, 2003 and Roadway's unaudited consolidated financial statements for the twenty-four week period (two quarters) ended June 21, 2003.
+We derived the following unaudited condensed combined pro forma financial data from Yellow's audited consolidated financial statements for the year ended December 31, 2002, Yellow's unaudited consolidated financial statements for the six months ended June 30, 2003 and Roadway's unaudited consolidated financial statements for the twenty-four week period (two quarters) ended June 21, 2003.
 The financial data has been prepared as if the proposed merger, Yellow's recent offering of its 5.0% contingent convertible senior notes due 2023 and the consummation of Yellow's other currently contemplated financing transactions related to the proposed merger had occurred on January 1, 2002 for the operating data and as of June 30, 2003 for the balance sheet data.
-Because of the proximity of this joint proxy statement/prospectus to the date of the announcement of the proposed merger, the process of valuing Roadway's tangible and intangible assets and liabilities as well as evaluating accounting policies for conformity is still in the very preliminary stages.
+The process of valuing Roadway's tangible and intangible assets and liabilities as well as evaluating accounting policies for conformity is still in the preliminary stages.
 Material revisions to our current estimates could be necessary as the valuation process and accounting policy review are finalized.
 The unaudited pro forma operating data set forth below is not necessarily indicative of the results that actually would have been achieved had the proposed merger, Yellow's recent offering of its 5.0% contingent convertible senior notes due 2023 and the other currently contemplated financing transactions related to the merger been consummated on January 1, 2002, or that may be achieved in the future.
 The unaudited pro forma financial statements do not reflect any benefits from potential cost savings or revenue changes resulting from the proposed merger.
-You should read this information in conjunction with Yellow's "Management's Discussion and Analysis of Financial Condition and Results of Operations", Yellow's consolidated financial statements and the no
+Yellow's consolidated financial statements and the notes thereto, Roadway's "Management's Discussion and Analysis of Financial Condition and Results of Operations", Yellow's consolidated financial statements and the notes thereto, Roadway's "Management's Discussion and Analysis of Financial Condition and Results of Operations", Roadway's Annual Reports on Form 10-K and Quarterly Reports on Form 10-Q incorporated by re

 Year Ended December 31, 2002 Six months ended June 30, 2003

-(in thousar shar nds except re data) per
+ands except per are data)

-Results of Operations:
+Results of Operations: ,

 Revenue \$ 5,637,924 \$ 2,897,444

 Total operating expenses 5,496,112 2,808,210

 Operating income 141,812 89,234

 Income from continuing operations 49,185 36,775

 Diluted earnings per share from continuing operations 1.02 0.74

 Average diluted shares outstanding 48,028 49,483

 At June 30, 2003

 Balance Sheet Data: (in thousands)

-Cash and cash equivalents \$ 418
+Cash and cash equivalents \$ 8,618

 Total assets 2,969,871

 Total debt 948,582

 Total liabilities, other than debt 1,168,070

 Total shareholders' equity 853,219